Bruno Rossi: Manchester

 Rossi's stay in Manchester was brief, but productive.
 At this time, a clear understanding of the soft component was available.
 In 1934, Hans Bethe and Walter Heitler published a quantitative description not only of the production of electron-positron pairs by energetic photons, but also of the production of photons by energetic electrons and positrons.
 At Manchester, Rossi collaborated with Ludwig Jánossy on an experiment which demonstrated the correctness of the Bethe-Heitler theory of the second process, which had not yet been fully confirmed.
-This experiment also introduced the technique of anti-coincidence, which has become a ubiquitous feature of instruments for detecting and analyzing energetic particles.
+This experiment also introduced the technique of anti-coincidence, which has become a ubiquitous feature of instruments for detecting and analysing energetic particles.

 By this time, cloud chamber observations had clarified the nature of the hard component.
 In 1936, Anderson and his student, Seth Neddermeyer, discovered cosmic ray particles with mass intermediate between those of the electron and the proton, which Anderson called "mesotrons".
 The mesotron subsequently became the known as the "μ meson", which was shortened to "muon".
 Just before the Copenhagen conference, Blackett suggested that observed variations of cosmic ray intensity with atmospheric temperature could be an indication that mesotrons are unstable, and he held intense discussions with Rossi on this subject.
 As a result, Rossi left Manchester determined to confirm their decay and to measure the lifetime.

 Chicago

 With war looming over Europe, Blackett and others advised Rossi to leave Britain.
 Consequently, he wrote to Compton, who invited him to attend a summer symposium in Chicago, and hinted that a job might become available.
 In June 1939, the Rossis sailed for New York, where they were greeted by Fermi and his wife Laura, who had also left Italy because of the racial laws.
 After a brief reunion with the Fermis, the Rossis were offered a ride to Chicago by Bethe.
-They gratefully accepted, and arrived at the University of Chicago in mid-June 1939.
+They gratefully accepted and arrived at the University of Chicago in mid-June 1939.